 I came to Australia with the aim of exploring this massive country, having dreamed of living here since my ’round-the-world trip began back in 2007.
 Coming from Brazil, Australia always seemed so far away so I knew when I eventually arrived Down Under I would need to stay a while to be able to see everything!

 Living in Byron Bay at first, I couldn’t stop looking at photos of everything that lay waiting for me in Queensland.
-I decided I couldn’t wait any longer to pack my backpack and head north: I had to do my East Coast road trip NOW!
+So, I decided I couldn’t wait any longer to pack my backpack and head north: I had to do my East Coast Queensland road trip NOW!

-The stops along the East Coast jumped out of the map at me, having heard a story about many of the places that I would go to.
+The stops along Queensland’s East Coast jumped out of the map at me, having heard a story about many of the places that I would go to.
 That being said, many surprises were waiting as I travelled, so I’m glad I kept my plans flexible enough to add in extra activities along the way.

 Brisbane is the largest city in Queensland so make the most of it, as you won’t get that ‘big city feeling’ again as you travel north!
 There’s a free ferry that takes you across the river, a man-made beach in the centre of town and even soccer games to be seen at Suncorp Stadium.
 As a big soccer fan, I was pleased my stay coincided with a Brisbane Roar match!